rafal-szypulka/b2m-nodejs-v2/docs/logging.md

 6).
 Edit the `b2m-nodejs-v2/lab-2/docker-compose.yaml` and paste the token as value of `splunk-token` (remember to put the token in quotes).

 7).
 Uncomment the whole `b2m-nodejs` section (together with all its options).
-Make sure the YAML indentation is correct (tip: remove `#` character together with one space character).
+Make sure the YAML indentation is correct.

 8).
 Start the Humio and Node.js stack: